 It also has a test to know which level you have.

 Throughout your learning journey you will find things that you cannot understand.

 Every time this happens, copy this sentence/concept and put it into a word file.

 The next time you speak with your tutor/teacher you can ask this question and get an explanation.

 Afterwards you can make an Anki File based on this.

 Learning a new language has been incredibly rewarding for me.

-I have studies in both Toulouse and Paris and enjoyed my time there immensely.
+I have studied in both Toulouse and Paris and enjoyed my time there immensely.